What is Crypto-Mining Malware and How Check If Your Mac is Not Infected With?

 With the surge in popularity of cryptocurrencies such as Bitcoin, Ethereum, and many others utilizing blockchain technology, a new type of malware has risen in conjunction with cryptocurrencies.
-These new malware strains are called 'crypto miners' and some have been infecting Macs.
+These new malware strains are called 'crypto miners', and some have been infecting Macs.

-What exactly are Crypto Miners?
+What exactly is Crypto Miners?

 Currently, there are two ways you can get cryptocurrencies.
 The first is to buy them and the second is to mine them.
 There have been instances of hacks targeting the wallets of cryptocurrency buyers.
 These often rely on hackers exploiting vulnerabilities within wallets on websites or servers.

 Crypto Miners present very real Dangers

 In February of this year, Metro reported that a two-floor apartment building in Artem, near Vladivostok, went up in flames.
 The fire was caused by a resident illegally using the apartment blocks' electricity to mine Bitcoin.
 It is believed that a power surge caused the circuits to overheat, fail, and result in a fire that gutted the apartment building.

 While the CPU can handle increased loads for short periods, running at 100% for extended periods can cause a critical failure.
-In a recent article, security researchers at Radiflow, a company that specializes in securing critical infrastructure, noticed miners infecting industrial control systems.
+In a recent article, security researchers at Radiflow, a company specializing in securing critical infrastructure, noticed miners infecting industrial control systems.
 The researchers feared such miners would inevitably have a severe impact on systems.
 In the same article, Marco Cardacci, a consultant for the firm RedTeam Security, which specializes in industrial control, said:

 The major concern is that industrial control systems require high processor availability, and any impact to that can cause serious safety concerns.
 Such systems control things like power grids and dam wall, a catastrophic failure in those instances could be disastrous.

 Not all malware authors are as cunning.
-A hacker who simply copies code in the hope of striking it rich could drive a CPU incredibly hard for an extended period of time, thus placing the CPU at risk of catastrophic failure.
-This will result in the CPU or the entire device being replaced at obvious expense to the victim.
+A hacker who simply copies code in the hope of striking it rich could drive a CPU incredibly hard for an extended period, thus placing the CPU at risk of catastrophic failure.
+This will result in the CPU or the entire device being replaced at an obvious expense to the victim.